jwarlander/windsurf-update/README.md

 - `--install-path`: Where to install Windsurf (default: `$HOME/apps/windsurf`)
 - `--force-update`: Force update even if already up to date
 - `--yes`: Assume yes to all prompts (like removing an existing directory referenced by `--install-path`)

+## Future Plans / Ideas

+- Make the UI a bit nicer (perhaps look at https://github.com/charmbracelet)
+- Background mode with desktop notifications when new versions are available
+- Install a .desktop file for Windsurf